Right Turn on Red vs. U-Turn – Who has the Right of Way?

 If you’ve driven in St. Petersburg for a while, you’ve probably encountered a problem that concerns many people.
 Near misses happen far too often at fully controlled intersections where signals control traffic in all directions.

 These misses typically involve a driver executing a legal U-turn on the green light and a driver attempting to turn right on red.
+In some cases, the drivers are unable to avoid an intersection collision.

 In this situation, who has the right of way?
 That’s the question we’ll answer in this article.
 If you suffer an injury in a traffic accident because of another driver’s negligence at an intersection, an attorney with the Jones Law Group can help.
-Schedule a free consultation by contacting us online or calling 727-571-1333.

-U-Turn Yield to Right Turn: Navigating The Traffic Rules
+U-Turn Yield to Right Turn: Navigating the Traffic Rules

 Navigating traffic rules, especially in situations involving U-turns and right-turns, requires both awareness and caution.
 When making a U-turn at a green light, drivers must ensure they yield to pedestrians and other vehicles already in the intersection.
-Conversely, those turning right on red must recognize that they do not have the right of way and must yield to U-turning vehicles and any other lawful traffic.
-Understanding these rules is essential for preventing accidents and ensuring smooth traffic flow, as even a moment of inattention can result in serious consequences on the road.

 U-turn on Green and Right Turn on Red?
 Who Has the Right of Way?